martelloni/martelloni.github.io/about.md

 ---

+## 🎓 Education and Qualifications

+### PhD Artificial Intelligence and Music
+**Queen Mary University of London, Centre for Digital Music** *September 2019 – April 2025*

+*   *Thesis:* “Augmenting an acoustic guitar for percussive fingerstyle”

+---

+### MSc Sound and Vibration Studies *(with Merit)*
+**University of Southampton, Institute of Sound and Vibration Research** *September 2012 – September 2013*

+*   *Dissertation:* Refining an FDTD acoustic model for room auralisation with OPSODIS Ltd

+---

+### BSc Informatica Musicale (Musical Information Technology)
+**Università degli Studi di Milano**
+*September 2009 – September 2012*

+*   *Grade:* 110/110 cum laude
+*   *Dissertation:* Further evidences of the contribution of the ear canal to directional hearing

+---

 ## 🏊 Other Interests

 * Extrovert and excellent communicator, confident in public speaking.
 * Keen cyclist, swimmer, runner; passionate cook.

+---

+## 📚 Publications

+Martelloni, A. and Kiefer, C., 2024.
+Musically Embedded Machine Learning (MEML) Demo.
+In CHIME 2024

+Kiefer, C. and Martelloni, A., 2024.
+Musically Embedded Machine Learning Workshop.
+In CHIME 2024

+Armitage, J., Shepardson, V., Privato, N., Pelinski, T., Benito Temprano, A.L., Wolstanholme, L., Martelloni, A., Caspe, F.S., Reed, C.N., Skach, S. and Diaz, R., 2023, August.
+Agential Instruments Design Workshop.
+4th International Conference on AI and Music Creativity (AIMC).

+Martelloni, A., McPherson, A. and Barthet, M., 2023, November.
+Real-Time Percussive Technique Recognition and Embedding Learning for the Acoustic Guitar.
+In ISMIR 2023

+Reed, C.N., Nordmoen, C., Martelloni, A., Lepri, G., Robson, N., Zayas-Garin, E., Cotton, K. and McPherson, A., 2022, June.
+Exploring experiences with new musical instruments through micro-phenomenology.
+In NIME 2022.

+Martelloni, A., McPherson, A. and Barthet, M., 2021, April.
+Guitar augmentation for Percussive Fingerstyle: Combining self-reflexive practice and user-centred design.
+In NIME 2021.

+Martelloni, A., McPherson, A. and Barthet, M., 2020.
+Percussive Fingerstyle Guitar through the Lens of NIME: an Interview Study.
+In NIME 2020.

+Martelloni, A., Mauro, D.A. and Mancuso, A., 2013, June.
+Further evidences of the contribution of the ear canal to directional hearing: design of a compensation filter.
+In Proceedings of Meetings on Acoustics (Vol. 19, No. 1).
+AIP Publishing.